 Because people with diverticulosis do not have any symptoms, it is usually found through tests ordered for an unrelated reason.
 They usually include barium enema, sigmoidoscopy and colonoscopy.

 If you are experiencing the symptoms of diverticulitis, it is important to see your doctor.

-In people with rapid, heavy rectal bleeding, the doctor may perform a procedure called angiography to locate the source of the bleeding.
+In people with rapid, heavy rectal bleeding, the doctor may order a colonoscopy to locate the source of bleeding.